The Buckle, Inc. Compensation Committee Charter

 - Review, make recommendations to the Board of Directors, and approve, as appropriate, general compensation goals and guidelines for the Company's employees.

-- Review, making recommendations to the Board of Directors, and approve, as appropriate, the compensation policy for the non–employee Directors of the Company.
+- Review, make recommendations to the Board of Directors, and approve, as appropriate, the compensation policy for the non–employee Directors of the Company.

-- Approving and authorize amendments to the Plans and the Company's other benefit programs to the extent such amendment authority has been delegated to the Committee by the Board of Directors.
+- Approve and authorize amendments to the Plans and the Company's other benefit programs to the extent such amendment authority has been delegated to the Committee by the Board of Directors.

-- Administer, within the authority delegated by the Board of Directors, the Company's Plans.
-In its administration of the Plans, the Compensation Committee may: (i) grant stock options or shares of restricted stock to individuals eligible for such grants (including, to the extent relevant, grants to individuals subject to Section 16 of the Exchange Act in compliance with Rule 16 of the Exchange Act in compliance with Rule 16b–3 promulgated there under) (ii) amend such stock options or restricted stock grants: and (iii) take all other actions permitted under the Plans.
+- Administer within the authority delegated by the Board of Directors, the Company's Plans.
+In its administration of the Plans, the Committee may: (i) grant stock options or shares of restricted stock to individuals eligible for such grants (including, to the extent relevant, grants to individuals subject to Section 16 of the Exchange Act in compliance with Rule 16b-3 promulated thereunder); (ii) amend such stock options or restricted stock grants; and (iii) take all other actions permitted under the Plans.
 The Committee may delegate to two or more Directors of the Company the authority to make grants and awards to any non–executive officer of the Company under such of the Plans as the Committee deems appropriate in accordance with the terms of such Plans.
 The Committee also shall review and make recommendations to the Board of Directors with respect to changes in the number of shares reserved for issuance under those Plans.

-- Reviewed and discuss the Compensation Discussion and Analysis required by Item 402(b) with management and based upon that review and discussion, recommend to the Board that the Compensation Discussion and Analysis be included in the Company's annual report on Form 10–K, or proxy statement on Schedule 14A.
-As appropriate, obtain advice and assistance from independent counsel or other advisors, including, without limitation, any compensation consultant to be used by the Company or the Committee in the evaluation of Chief Executive Officer, executive officer, other officer, employee or Director compensation.
+- As appropriate, obtain advice and assistance from independent counsel or other advisors, including, without limitation, any compensation consultant to be used by the Company or the Committee in the evaluation of Chief Executive Officer, executive officer, other officer, employee, or Director compensation.

 - Conduct an annual evaluation of the Committee's own performance.